Reducing Prehospital Medication Errors & Time to Drug Delivery by EMS During Simulated Pediatric CPR

 Time Frame: 20 minutes

-To measure in each allocation group the number and proportion of medication dosage containing errors that occur during the sequence from drug preparation to drug injection.
+To measure in each allocation group the number and percentage of medication dosage containing errors that occur during the sequence from drug preparation to drug injection.
 We define an emergency medication dose administration error as a failure in drug preparation if at least one of the following errors is committed: a deviation in drug dose of more than 10% from the correct weight dose; inability to calculate drug dosage without guidance help from the paramedic investigator (LB) leading the resuscitation in the room; and/or (because of its clinical relevance) a deviation of more than 10% of the final administered concentration of sodium bicarbonate from the prescribed 4.2% concentration.
 These errors will be measured both as the percentage deviation from the amount of delivered drug compared with the correct weight dose as prescribed by the physician and the absolute deviations from that dose.

 20 minutes